avelco/prospect-ai-mailing/README.md

 # Prospect AI Mailing

-A modern AI-powered mailing system built with SvelteKit and Python.
+A modern AI-powered mailing system built with React with Typescript and Python.

 ## Project Structure

 The project is divided into two main parts:

-- `front/`: Frontend application built with SvelteKit and TailwindCSS
+- `front/`: Frontend application built with React with Typescript and TailwindCSS
 - `back/`: Backend API built with Python

 ## Tech Stack

 ### Frontend
-- SvelteKit 2.x
+- React 19.x
 - TailwindCSS 4.x
-- DaisyUI
 - TypeScript
 - Vite